wormhole-foundation/wormhole-docs/learn/messaging/cctp.md

 To complete a CCTP transfer, the [Circle Attestation](https://developers.circle.com/stablecoins/reference/getattestation){target=\_blank} must be delivered to the destination chain.

 This attestation delivery may be difficult or impossible in some contexts.
 For example, in a browser context, the user does not wish to wait for finality to deliver the attestation.
-To address this difficulty, the Wormhole CCTP Relayer may be used either with the [Wormhole Connect Widget](#){target=\_blank} or more directly with the [Connect SDK](#){target=\_blank}.
+To address this difficulty, the Wormhole CCTP relayer may be used either with the [Wormhole Connect Widget](#){target=\_blank} or more directly with the [Connect SDK](#){target=\_blank}.

 The Wormhole CCTP Relayer charges a fee to deliver the attestation and complete the transfer.